-Budgeted cost: £ 28089
+Budgeted cost: £27548

-Activity Evidence that supports this approach Challenge number(s) addressed Recruitment of TA to deliver interventions targeted at disadvantaged pupils in KS2 who require further support.
-Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Phonics - EEF 1,2,3 There is strong research (EEF) to show that intensive support-either one to one or as part of a small group-can support pupil learning if provided in addition to, and explicitly linked with,normal lessons.
-There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impact on reading.
-Oral Language Interventions - EEF Nuffield Early Language Intervention (NELI) - EEF Small group tuition approaches can support pupils to make effective progress by providing intensive, targeted academic support to those identified as having low prior attainment or at risk of falling behind.
-Small group tuition - EEF High quality books to support a consistent approach to whole class reading which supports reading for pleasure.
-The training programme is available for all staff Reading comprehension strategies involve the teaching of explicit approaches and techniques a pupil can use to improve their comprehension of written text.
-On average, disadvantaged children are less likely to own a book of their own and read at home with family members, and for these reasons may not acquire the necessary skills for 1, 2 now and in the future to support ongoing CPD. reading and understanding challenging texts.
-Reading Comprehension Strategies - EEF Implement explicit spelling instruction from Y2-Y6 to build on phonics teaching and learning in KS1.
+Activity Evidence that supports this approach Challenge number(s) addressed TA to deliver interventions targeted at disadvantaged pupils in KS2 who require further support.
+There is strong research (EEF) to show that intensive support-either one to one or as part of a small group-can support pupil learning if provided in addition to, and explicitly linked with,normal lessons.
+1,2,3 There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impact on reading.
+Oral Language Interventions - EEF Small group tuition approaches can support pupils to make effective progress by providing intensive, targeted academic support to those identified as having low prior attainment or at risk of falling behind.
+Small group tuition - EEF Implement explicit spelling instruction from Y2-Y6 to build on phonics teaching and learning in KS1.
 This scheme scaffolds the explicit teaching of spelling.
 Spelling should be explicitly taught and diagnostic assessment should be used to focus effort on the spellings that pupils are finding difficult.
-Improving Literacy in KS1 - EEF Improving Literacy in KS2 - EEF 1, 2 Purchase of quality reading books to support validated Systematic Synthetic phonics programme Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading, particularly for disadvantaged pupils.
-Phonics - EEF 1, 2 Renewal of subscription for Systematic Synthetic phonics programme.
+Improving Literacy in KS1 - EEF Improving Literacy in KS2 - EEF 1, 2 Ongoing purchase of quality resources to support validated Systematic Synthetic phonics programme Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading, particularly for disadvantaged pupils.
+Phonics - EEF 1, 2

+Renewal of subscription for Systematic Synthetic phonics programme.
 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading, particularly for disadvantaged pupils.
 Phonics - EEF 1,2 Purchase of new reading books to support reading for pleasure.
-COVID-19 has affected the most disadvantaged pupils' access to books.
 Reading for pleasure is proven to positively impact young people's mental wellbeing and academic attainment.
-The Future of Primary School Libraries - National Literacy Trust 1, 2, 4 Music education to enable all KS2 children to access high-quality music instruction and the opportunity to learn an instrument.
-There is intrinsic value in teaching pupils creative and performance skills and ensuring disadvantaged pupils access a rich and stimulating arts education.
-There is some evidence to suggest a causal link between arts education and the use of arts-based approaches with overall educational attainment.
-Arts Participation - EEF 1, 2, 4 Annual KS2 music enrichment day which also supports staff CPD.
+The Future of Primary School Libraries - National Literacy Trust 1, 2, 4 Music education to enable all KS2 children to access high-quality music instruction and the opportunity to learn an instrument. nable all KS2 children o access high-quality nusic instruction and ne opportunity to learncreative and performance skills and ensuring disadvantaged pupils access a rich and stimulating arts education.
+There is some evidence to suggest a causal link